1: Can the Recipient Legally Own a Firearm?

 There's no federal law that prohibits a gift of a firearm to a relative or friend that lives in your home state.
 Abramski v.
 United States, a recent Supreme Court decision involving a "straw purchase" of a firearm, did not change the law regarding firearms as gifts.

 According to the National Shooting Sports Foundation, there are a handful of states that currently require in-state firearm transfers to run through a local firearms retailer.
 This ensures an instant background check will be performed to make sure the recipient is not legally prohibited from owning the gun.
-This is the law in California, Colorado, Connecticut, Delaware, New York, Oregon, Rhode Island, and Washington State.
+At the time of this writing, this is the law in California, Colorado, Connecticut, Delaware, New York, Oregon, Rhode Island, and Washington State.
 Also, the District of Columbia Maryland and Pennsylvania require a background check for private-party transfer of a handgun.

 Taylor said, "There are exceptions, so it's important to carefully check the law of your state, ask your local firearms retailer, or call Independent Program Attorneys in these states to get clarifications on the law."